1. Home

 • Because the server and the authenticator both have the TOTP_KEY, they will generate the same TOTP_CODE at a given time, which confirms the user’s ownership of the device with the TOTP_KEY

 In order for Exoprise sensors to perform a TOTP-based login, they have to function like authenticator apps, i.e., have access to the TOTP_KEY to be able to generate TOTP_CODEs.
-The TOTP_KEY is supplied to the sensor during configuration and, like passwords, are securely stored with Public/Private Key (PKI) encryption.
+The TOTP_KEY is supplied to the sensor during configuration and, like passwords, is securely stored with Public/Private Key (PKI) encryption.
 For more information about our Exoprise private site PKI, see the security overview.

-At sensor runtime the TOTP_KEY is utilized to generate the TOTP_CODE and submit it to the login MFA form.
+At sensor runtime, the TOTP_KEY is utilized to generate the TOTP_CODE and submit it to the login MFA form.
 The sensor will try to detect and report any MFA related errors if TOTP_CODE submission fails.

-How To Setup MFA For Synthetic Sensors
+How To Set up MFA For Synthetic Sensors

 Obtaining the Time-based One-time Password (TOTP) Key